mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 excerpt: "Learn how neural networks learn through feed-forward and backpropagation from scratch to truly understand these concepts."
 ---

-Imagine you're learning to throw darts at a dartboard.
-At first, your throws are wild and miss the target.
-But with each throw, you adjust your aim based on where the dart landed—a bit to the left, a bit lower, with less force.
-This process of throwing, observing the result, and adjusting is exactly how neural networks learn through feed-forward and backpropagation.
+Imagine learning to throw darts at a dartboard.
+At first, your throws are random.
+You miss left.
+Then right.
+Then too high.
+But each throw teaches you something.
+You adjust your aim slightly based on where the dart landed.

+That cycle—**try → observe → adjust**—is exactly how neural networks learn.

+In deep learning, this learning happens through two tightly connected processes:

+- **Feed-forward**: make a prediction
+- **Backpropagation**: learn from the mistake

+If you understand these two ideas deeply, *everything else in neural networks becomes easier*.

+---

 ## Table of Contents